TickTeam/guide-tt/ios_app/how_to_edit_my_account_information.md

 3.Click your avatar.

-4.You can upload photo, set nickname and change email address.
+4.You can upload photo, set nickname, and change email address & password.